Chaos, coherence and turbulence: New techniques and a possible future

 \subsection{Causality and the return of chaos}

 \la{sec:cause}

 The other recent development in the analysis of complex systems is causality, mainly adapted from equation-less disciplines such as sociology and economics \cite{Pearl:09,AngEtal:96}.
-Causality is often cited as a bedrock of science, one of whose roles is to predict and manipulate future effects using the knowledge of causes in the past, although one of the lessons of the development of quantum mechanics in the early twentieth century was that it is possible to have a perfectly well-formed mechanical theory without strict causality or determinism.
+Causality is often cited as a bedrock of science, one of whose roles is to predict and manipulate the future using the knowledge of causes in the past, although one of the lessons of quantum mechanics is that it is possible to have a well-formed theory without strict causality or determinism.

-In fields like fluid mechanics, in which equations are known and deterministic, it has been argued that causes are equivalent to initial conditions \cite{russ:12}, so that the identification of causes is equivalent to the integration of the time-reversed equations of motion.
+In fields like fluid mechanics, in which equations are known and formally deterministic, it has been argued that causes are equivalent to initial conditions \cite{russ:12}, so that the identification of causes ought to be equivalent to the integration of the time-reversed equations of motion.
 Unfortunately, even when the forward integration of a dissipative system, such as a viscous fluid, is well-behaved, the time-reversed equations are ill-posed, and can only be integrated statistically.
 In this sense, even if we know the effects of a given cause, the converse is not true, and we can only give a statistical description of the possible causes of a given effect.